lxxdn/lxxdn_blog/README.md

 ## Introduction

 This blog is written for my future blog system.
-It will be realised by Rails with the database MySQL
+It is realised by Rails with the database MySQL

+## Instruction

+To start writing with this blog, there must be an administrater whose admin is true.

+We have no other solution but modifying manually user table in MySQL.

-###To be continued…
+####To be continued…